ConvertKit/convertkit-wordpress/readme.txt

 Navigate to the Plugin's Settings at Settings > ConvertKit.

+= Where can I find the Plugin's Documentation? =

+Full Plugin documentation can be found [here](https://help.convertkit.com/en/articles/2502591-the-convertkit-wordpress-plugin).

 == Screenshots ==

-1. Create and customize stunning landing pages in ConvertKit
+1. Create and customize stunning forms and landing pages in ConvertKit
-2. Set WordPress Pages to use ConvertKit landing page content from a simple metabox in the WordPress admin editor
+2. Manage the WordPress plugin from a simple settings page in the WordPress admin
+3. Append ConvertKit forms to Pages, Posts or other custom post types
+4. Configure a specific ConvertKit form to display on a specific Page or Post
+5. Configure a ConvertKit landing page to be used in place of a WordPress Page
-3. Set up form and landing page automations in ConvertKit
+6. Set up form and landing page automations in ConvertKit
-4. Manage the WordPress plugin from a simple settings page in the WordPress admin
-5. Track subscriber growth
+7. Track subscriber growth
-6. An example of a ConvertKit landing page
-7. Another ConvertKit landing page example

 == Changelog ==